Theaurau John Tany: Early political and religious involvement

 Totney remained in St Katherine Cree for another six years.
 There he heard the fiery sermons of Stephen Denison on the immutability of God's decrees of predestination.
 It was a doctrine that troubled Totney until his epiphany.
 When his first son was born in December 1634, Totney refused to have him baptised and was presented before an ecclesiastical court as a result.
-Following his wife's death, he remarried by licence during Lent, probably on 25 March 1636.
+Following his wife's death, he married Alice Burton by licence during Lent; they had five children.
 This was the first day of the New Year in the old calendar and his actions hint at a type of confrontational godliness and perhaps also zealous Sabbatarianism.

 Totney inherited from his brother a farm in Little Shelford, Cambridgeshire, and, in spring 1640, Thomas and Alice moved to live there.
 In the summer of 1640, probably while serving as a parish constable, he played a part in resisting the collection of ship money.
 By his own account he was imprisoned in London and his horse distrained on the county sheriff's authority.
 A series of payments in 1642 show his support for those opposed to Charles I. He claimed to have witnessed one of Captain Oliver Cromwell’s orations delivered at Huntingdon to newly mustered volunteers.
 Totney later possessed a great saddle, musket, pair of pistols and sword, suggesting he served as a harquebusier.
 By December 1644, he had returned to Little Shelford where he resumed his duties as a local tax official, as well as taking up sequestered land and providing quarter for Parliamentarian soldiers and their horses.
-Following the outbreak of a second Civil War, Totney rented out his lands and moved with his family to St Clement Danes, Westminster.
-In June 1648, his second wife died and was buried in the parish.
+Following the outbreak of a second Civil War, Totney rented out his lands and moved with his family to St Clement Danes, Westminster; Alice died shortly after the move and she and was buried in the parish.

+The following year, he began a period of fasting and purification, which led to a divine experience which changed his life.